 Probably the most underestimated point scorer in the entire CRS.
 The popularity of the google-searched phrase ”Is IELTS a requirement for Canadian Immigration” shows just how few people know how much a good Canadian Language Benchmark (CLB) test can boost your CRS score.
 The first points awarded for your language test results are as follows:

 |CRS Points For Official Language Proficiency|

 |Less than CLB 4||0||0|

 |CLB 10 or higher||32||34|

-As you can see, with a CLB of nine or higher (in all four categories: reading, writing, listening and speaking), you can score an additional 25 points on those who don’t know about this little skill transferability section, and care only about meeting the minimum requirement of seven.
+As you can see, with a CLB of nine or higher (in all four categories: reading, writing, listening, and speaking), you can score an additional 25 points on those who don’t know about this little skill transferability section and care only about meeting the minimum requirement of seven.
 When your ITA is issued, your language test results cannot be older than two years.
-Make sure that they are valid for your entire time you are in the Express Entry pool.
+Make sure that they are valid for the entire time you are in the Express Entry pool.